jrs-innovation-center/schedule/README.md

   - HTML
   - CSS
   - JavaScript
-* How to use frameworks like BootStrap
+* How to use frameworks like tachyons

 #### Outline